 The tiling is constructed by your web browser and allows some interactiveity.
 A recent web browser is required for this to work correctly.
 Please note the hyperbolic tilings can take some time to compute.
 If a box appears asking if you want to stop the script then just let it continue and all should be fine.
 Click the link below to get going!

-This is very much an on going project.
-Over time I'll be adding new features so check back often.
-The last update was 2014-12-13.
+It's an on going project where I'm adding features over time, so please check back often.
+The last update was 2015-01-04.

 The spherical tilings of the top row are based on the (3 5 2) fundamental.
 The Euclidean tilings of the middle row are based on the (3 6 2) fundamental.
 The hyperbolic tilings of the bottom row are based on the (3 7 2) fundamental.